1. Holvi App push notifications

 For safety reasons the Holvi card is equipped with spending limits.
 Please find here more information about daily volume limit, last 30 days volume limit, last 365 days volume limit and frequency limits.

-Phishing is the attempt to trick you into disclosing your sensitive financial or personal information such as credit card credentials/PIN number.
-For example, receiving a message requesting you to visit a website or call a specified phone number that will ask you to share sensitive banking / financial information.
-That information can later be used to make unauthorised transactions in your account.
+Phishing is the attempt to trick you into disclosing your sensitive financial or personal information such as payment card credentials/PIN number.
+This information can later be used to make unauthorised transactions in your account.

-- click on a specific link to permit verification of your account details and credit card details
+- is asking you to click on a specific link to permit verification of your account details and payment card details

-- fill in a form with your account number, PIN or TAN or credit card details
+- is asking you to fill in a form with your account number, PIN or TAN or payment card details

 What to do in case of phishing?